MS Accountants

 Why he chose the harder, smaller path.

 Few people with Dr Sridaran’s background end up running a boutique firm.
-He is a chartered accountant and a lawyer, with a doctorate in Australian tax law and over 45 years across more than five countries, the early years with two of the Big Four, the last 25 in Australia.
+He is a chartered accountant and a lawyer, with a doctorate in Australian tax law and over 45 years across more than five countries, mostly with two of the Big Four, the last 25 in Australia.
 The expected path was a corner office at a global firm.

-He chose the opposite.
-A practice deliberately kept small, where the technical depth of a big firm meets an adviser who knows your business by name.
+He built the opposite: a practice deliberately kept small so he can find his voice, and so he can help others in his firm find their voice.
+The technical depth of a big firm meets an adviser who knows your business by name.

 Being both an accountant and a lawyer, he can carry a tax problem the whole distance, from day-to-day advice through to a tax-authority investigation and, where it must go that far, litigation.
-He taught tax law at Macquarie University, where the Faculty of Law named him its most knowledgeable teacher in his field, and has published in the Australian Financial Review and the Sydney Morning Herald.
+He taught Australian tax law and commercial law at Macquarie University, Sydney, the third largest university in Sydney, where students chose him as “The most knowledgeable teacher in their chosen field”, an award made by the university.
+He has published in the Australian Financial Review and the Sydney Morning Herald.
 His first book asked whether the rules are even fair: Are Capital Gains Equitably Taxed in Australia?
 His work is cited in the standard Australian university text, Australian Taxation Law.

 One question runs through all of it: whether the tax system is fair to the people who pay it, and whether the received answer, even from the High Court or the Commissioner, is the right one.
 That is the standard of thinking he now applies to a deliberately small number of clients.